The KUMA configuration can be modified in the following ways.

 ./expand.sh expand.inventory.yml

-The created set of resources for the storage is displayed in the Resources → Storages section.
+The created resource set for the storage is displayed in the Resources → Storages section.
 Now you can create storage services for each ClickHouse cluster node.

-This opens the Choose a service window; in that window, select the set of resources that you created for the storage at the previous step and click Create service.
+This opens the Choose a service window; in that window, select the resource set that you created for the storage at the previous step and click Create service.
 Do the same for each ClickHouse storage.

-As a result, the number of created services must be the same as the number of nodes in the ClickHouse cluster, that is, fifty services for fifty nodes.
+As a result, the number of created services must be the same as the number of nodes in the ClickHouse cluster, for example, fifty services for fifty nodes.
 The created storage services are displayed in the KUMA web interface in the Resources → Active services section.
-Now storage services must be installed to each node of the ClickHouse cluster by using the service ID.
+Now you need to install storage services on each node of the ClickHouse cluster by using the service ID.

 sudo /opt/kaspersky/kuma/kuma <storage> --core https://<KUMA Core server FQDN>:<port used by KUMA Core for internal communication (port 7210 by default)> --id <service ID copied from the KUMA web interface> --install